 The Open Society Foundations support efforts to engage citizens not just in voting, but in ensuring that governments respond to the challenges of the day and the needs of all their people.

-2019 Democratic Practice Budget by Region
+2020 Democratic Practice Expenditures by Region

 Monitoring work by NGOs and civil society groups can play an important role in preventing electoral fraud and manipulation in countries where democratic institutions remain weak.
 The Open Society Initiative for West Africa has developed an internet-based election observation platform called the Election Situation Room.
 It pools independent reporting by monitors during voting, helping electoral officials to respond to emerging issues before they become critical.
 The model has been successfully piloted during elections in Cote d’Ivoire, Guinea, Liberia, Mali, and Nigeria.